melottiv/smart-robotics/README.md

 - [Contributors](#contributors)

 ### Description
 This repository demonstrates UR5 pick-and-place in ROS and Gazebo.
-The UR5 uses a Xbox Kinect cam to detect eleven types of Lego Bricks, and publish its position and angolation.
+The UR5 uses a Xbox Kinect cam to detect different ingredients, and publish their position and angolation.

 The goals of this project are:
-- simulate the iteration of a UR5 robot with Lego bricks
+- simulate the iteration of a UR5 robot with simple shapes, meant to stand in for ingredients
-- The robotic arm must be able to move a block from position A to B and construct a castle by assembling different bricks
+- The robotic arm must be able to detect ingredients and follow user specifications to stack them into a burger

 <img src="https://github.com/pietrolechthaler/UR5-Pick-and-Place-Simulation/blob/main/intro.gif">